What We Believe: The Beauty of the Catholic Faith Video Trailer

-Take this Sunday’s story from the Gospel of Mark for example.
 A valley through the mountains acts like a bellows, suddenly turning the Sea of Galilee into a frothy cauldron.
-Jesus and company are in the middle of the Lake, and the disciples fear for their lives.
+Jesus and company are in the middle of the lake, and the disciples fear for their lives.
 They wake up their snoozing leader in a panic.
 He does not tell them to start bailing out the boat or to put on their life jackets.
-He does not pray to God to calm the storm, as Elijah prayed for an end to the drought (I Kgs 18-19).
+He does not pray to God to calm the storm, as Elijah prayed for an end to the drought (I Kings 18-19).
 No, Jesus barks out a command: “Be still.”
 Immediately, the storm responds.

 As one would expect, the disciples are stunned.
 Awestruck, they keep asking each other the same question: “Who can this be that the wind and the sea obey him?”

 Here’s the Holy Spirit using the Socratic Method.
 He could have just inspired Mark to write “Jesus Christ is God from God, light, true God from true God” as the council of Nicaea confessed three hundred years later.
 Or He could have inspired Mark just to spell it out this way: “Jesus was no mere prophet, because none of the prophets, even Moses and Elijah, had this kind of power of command over nature.
 Only God has that kind of power to alter nature by a simple word of command (Genesis 1).”

 But no, the Holy Spirit, good teacher that he is, prefers to use the words of the disciples to lodge a question in our minds that, like an itch, provokes us to dig through other Scriptures like Job and Psalm 107, use a bit of common sense, and come up with the obvious answer to the question.